Uninett/netsnmp-cffi/README.md

 focus mainly on functionality used by Zino (which for the most part means that SNMPv3 is not implemented yet).

+## Compatibility

+The library is intended to be compatible with Net-SNMP versions from 5.9 and newer, and with Python 3.9 and newer.

 ## Usage examples